Contest for Nier Re[in]carnation

 Unfortunately, a lot of the details had to be faded out because of the lighting but it was still fun building it anyway :)

 This was the first pass I did after putting the image together in Photoshop.
 The lighting could have used more work and the values were not really there yet.
+You really can't see anything!

 Final Image